Code-Institute-Submissions/sniclasj-just-tri-it_JanResub/README.md

 - [JQuery](https://en.wikipedia.org/wiki/JQuery) - used to initialise website events.
 - [CSS](https://en.wikipedia.org/wiki/CSS) - used to style the website.
 - [Stripe](https://stripe.com/gb) - used to simulate taking payments on the site.
+- [PostgresQL](https://www.postgresql.org/) - used as database on live site.

 # Testing